 Read this article to learn more about how exactly personal usage is defined and why you have to buy a license when using TeamViewer commercially.

 We are aware of the confusion of our users who believe they do not use TeamViewer commercially.
-We do investigate every case and will unblock your device (TeamViewer ID) if it has been limited by mistake.
+Our specialist team investigates every case and will unblock your device (TeamViewer ID) if it has been limited by mistake.

 Note: Please try to be specific in your request so we can comprehend your usage pattern.
 Please don’t contact us multiple times for the same TeamViewer ID – once your request is placed, it will be processed.
 Please keep in mind that forms are processed oldest to newest.
 If you email again, the timeframe is reset.
 Also, please don’t forget to fill out the form in English.

 Please know that we review every request that has been placed.

-Due to the large number of requests we receive, answering the requests can take some time, although we are now aiming to solve all requests within seven days.
+Due to the large number of requests we receive, answering the requests can take some time, although we are now aiming to solve all requests within seven business days.
 We are sorry for the inconvenience.

 Note: Please be aware that the unblock is valid for the TeamViewer ID you submitted via the form and not for your TeamViewer Account.
 Please submit a separate form per TeamViewer ID.

 Additionally, connections to devices which are flagged as commercial are not possible even if your device has been reset to personal use.

 Hint: You might need to re-start your TeamViewer service to check whether you can use your TeamViewer again for your personal connections.
 We recommend the restart independently of whether you received already an email from us or not.

 We define commercial use as being any use of TeamViewer for purposes that are either directly or indirectly paid for.
 This includes, not exclusively, the following use cases:

 Commercial use applies to provide support to customers and colleagues:

 If you are using TeamViewer to connect to your client’s or customer’s devices, it qualifies as a paid service.